Tool development using the Tool Maker

 Set up the Tool Maker in your computer

-The tool maker is a part of the QMENTA SDK library.
+The Tool Maker is a part of the QMENTA SDK library.
 When installing the SDK library in your computer, the Tool Maker will also be accessible via command line.
 No further set up is required to use the Tool Maker.
-In the following chapters you will see how the tool maker used to create the tool and imported to use it to its full potential.
+In the following chapters you will see how the Tool Maker is used to create the tool and imported to use it to its full potential.

 The Tool Maker empowers you to create tools for the QMENTA Platform in a simple way.
 It will automatically generate all the files required for implementing your tool without having to worry about how they need to be configured.
 The first step is to call the graphic interface: